 November 18, 2016: The U.S. struck down Abu Abdallah al-Muhajir, misidentified at the time as Muhammad al-Saghir, a key ideological founder of IS, who also uses that kunya.
 The departed Abu Abdullah was also known as Abu Afghan al-Masri.

 January 1, 2017: A U.S. drone-strike killed at least eight Qaedaists in a convoy as it left Sarmada, not far from the Turkish border in Idlib Province.
 Muslah al-Alyani, a close associate of Abdallah al-Muhaysini, a Saudi JFS official who claims to be independent of all factions, was initially misreported as among the slain.
-Those killed included Abu Umar al-Turkistani, a senior leader of the JFS-dependent Turkistan Islamic Party, a unity comprised of Uyghurs (Chinese Muslims).
-Abu Umar was trying to help al-Qaeda co-opt the insurgency in northern Syrian.
+Those killed included Abu Umar al-Turkistani, a Uyghur (Chinese Muslim), who was trying to help al-Qaeda co-opt the insurgency in northern Syrian.
+[UPDATE: Most reports initially assumed, because of his ethnicity, that Abu Umar was a senior leader of the JFS-dependent, Uyghur-majority Turkistan Islamic Party.
+A fuller profile of Abu Umar, released in February 2017, disclosed that he was the military emir of Ansar Jihad, a small foreign fighter unit within the JFS tent composed of jihadists from Turkey and former Soviet Central Asia.
+Abu Umar had allegedly travelled from the Muslim-majority Xinjiang Province in China to Taliban-held areas of Afghanistan before the onset of Operation ENDURING FREEDOM and was involved in the last stand of the Taliban-Qaeda regime at Tora Bora.
+Slipping into Pakistan, Abu Umar was reportedly arrested and spent a decade in Islamabad’s prisons, before going straight back to the jihad in Afghanistan upon release.
+Able to speak Russian, Abu Umar rose to a senior post in the Islamic Jihad Union (IJU), which broke away from the Islamic Movement of Uzbekistan (IMU) in 2002.
+Both IJU and IMU were primarily ethnic-Uzbek organisations.
+In the summer of 2015, IMU dissolved itself by pledging allegiance to IS, becoming part of Wilayat Khorasan, and around the same time Abu Umar made his move to the Levant.]
 Additionally, the strike killed Abu Khattab al-Qahtani, said to be a veteran of the jihad in Afghanistan against the Soviets and of al-Qaeda in the Arabian Peninsula (AQAP), and Abu Mutassim al-Deiri, a Syrian from Deir Ezzor.

 January 3, 2017: The U.S. bombed JFS headquarters in Sarmada and the adjacent shari’a court and prison complex.
 The Pentagon clarified some initially-confusing reports forty-eight hours later, saying that the U.S. “struck the headquarters compound itself, including multiple vehicles and structures.
 Al-Qaeda’s foreign terrorist fighter network used this headquarters as a gathering place, and their leaders directed terrorist operations out of this location.
 Although we’re still assessing the results of these strikes, our initial assessment is that these strikes … killed more than 15 al-Qaeda militants and destroyed six vehicles and nine structures on Jan.
 3.”